mihailgaberov/react-typescript-sass-webpack-starter/README.md

-# react-typescript-sass-webpack-starter
+# React, Typescript, Sass and Webpack starter
-Starter setup for a project using React, Typescript, SASS and Webpack.
+Starter setup for projects using React, Typescript, SASS and Webpack.